-U.S. Soda Taxes Work, Studies Suggest – But Maybe Not As Well As Hoped

 U.S. Soda Taxes Work, Studies Suggest — But Maybe Not As Well As Hoped

-This week, the governor of Connecticut proposed a state-wide tax on sugar-sweetened drinks.
-Several cities have already enacted such soda taxes in order to raise money and fight obesity.
+This week, the governor of Connecticut proposed a statewide tax on sugar-sweetened drinks.
+Several cities have already enacted such soda taxes to raise money and fight obesity.
 And there's new evidence suggesting that these taxes do work — although sometimes not as well as hoped.

-Kris Madsen, an associate professor of public health at the University of California, Berkeley, is one of the researchers who's been studying soda taxes, in part because she's convinced that sugary drinks are a menace to society, a direct cause of obesity.
+Kris Madsen, an associate professor of public health at the University of California, Berkeley, is one of the researchers who has been studying soda taxes, in part because she's convinced that sugary drinks are a menace to society, a direct cause of obesity.

 "It's a pretty high bar for public health to be able to say that something is causing a major epidemic," she says.
 "We can do that for sugar-sweetened beverages."